hintron/celegraph/README.md

 ------------
 -Get rid of Oldentide vestiges

+-Make the client select user to talk to once, instead of each time

 -Use one of the other C message pack implementations that are lighter and faster.
 This will help reduce compile times.

 -Make sure that packet and user input can't overflow space for strings, to prevent against buffer overflow exploits.